Recall Can Save Your Dog's Life

 such as when your dog is about to run in front of a moving car.
 Training

 your dog to come in an emergency may save its life.
-This is a different
+This command is different from the simple recall, often called the come command.

-The come command, or recall, can save you from a lot of aggravation
+The come command, or recall, can save you from much aggravation

 and frustration.
-You can use it to get your dog to come if it slips out of
+For example, you can use it to get your dog to go if it slips out of

 its leash, to get it to come quickly inside from the yard, or to come over

 for some cuddle or playtime.
-Be sure to only ask your dog to come to
+Be sure to ask your dog to come to

 you for good things.
-This way, it will always be happy to come on cue.
+This way, it will always be happy to go on cue.

 Practice this frequently throughout your dog's life, rewarding